 What is "severity" and "severely tested"

 Severe testing is a meta-statistical principle in statistical inference which addresses some common issues faced by users of statistical data and statisticians when interpreting p-values (significance levels) and observed power in post-hoc analyses of tests.
 In particular it makes fallacies related to tests of significance that are overly sensitive or not sensitive enough.
+This severity calculator calculates SEV of any statistical hypothesis of interest.

 The idea is that only statistical hypotheses that have passed severe tests should be inferred from the data.
 Severity is a post-data assessment similar to the p-value / significance level, and observed (post-hoc) power. that severity evaluates the probativeness of a given test with regards to a particular inference.
 The higher the severity value is, the more warranted the statistical hypothesis is.

 Similarly to how statistical power is evaluated at the point of the minimum detectable effect, severity is evaluated at the point of interest.
 It is denoted by μ1, which is equal to (μ0 + y).
+You can specify the μ1 you are interested in infering about in the severity calculator interface.

 More formally put: data x0 in test T provides good evidence for inferring a hypothesis H (just) to the extent that H passes severely with x0, i.e., to the extent that H would (very probably) not have survived the test so well were H false.